 - a prescriptive plan for houses that sit directly on their foundation (BOLT-ONLY RETROFIT);

-- a prescriptive plan for houses with cripple walls less than 4 feet tall (BRACE AND BOLT RETROFIT); and,
+- a prescriptive plan for houses with cripple walls 4 feet tall or less (BRACE AND BOLT RETROFIT); and,

-- an engineered solution for cripple walls 4-feet or taller (ENGINEERED SOLUTION).
+- an engineered solution for cripple walls that exceed 4-feet tall up to 7 feet tall (ENGINEERED SOLUTION).

 All retrofit work that complies with Chapter A3 is done in the crawl space and around the perimeter of the foundation.
-The approved retrofit is for bolting and bracing--anchor bolts or foundation plates and plywood or OSB sheathing on the perimeter cripple walls.
+The approved retrofit is for bolting (stem wall only) or bolting and bracing (cripple wall)--anchor bolts or foundation plates and plywood or OSB sheathing on the perimeter cripple walls.

 - Bolting=anchor bolts or foundation plates